whatyouhide/xandra/README.md

 |> Enum.each(fn(page) -> IO.puts "Got a bunch of rows: #{inspect(Enum.to_list(page))}" end)
 ```

-## ScyllaDB support
+## Scylla support

-Xandra supports [ScyllaDB][scylladb] (version `2.x`) without the need to do anything in particular.
+Xandra supports [Scylla][scylladb] (version `2.x`) without the need to do anything in particular.

 ## Contributing

-To run tests, you need Cassandra running on your machine on port `9042`.
-If you also want to run tests on ScyllaDB, you will need ScyllaDB running on port `9043`.
+To run tests, you need database running on your machine on port `9042`.
 You can:

-  * install Cassandra and ScyllaDB and run them locally
+  * install Cassandra and Scylla and run them locally

-  * use [Docker][docker] to run a Cassandra container and a ScyllaDB container locally.
+  * use [Docker][docker] to run a Cassandra container or a Scylla container locally.
 If you choose this way, you only
     need to have Docker installed.
-To run the test setup, just run:
+To run the test setup, just execute:

-    ```bash
+    ```sh
-    docker-compose up
+    docker-compose --file docker-compose.yml --file docker-compose.cassandra.yml up
     ```

-You can run tests:

-  * with `$ mix test` to only run Cassandra tests
-  * with `$ mix test.scylladb` to only run ScyllaDB tests
-  * with `$ mix test.all` to run both Cassandra and ScyllaDB tests
+Finally, `mix test` to start tests.

 ## License